swiftlang/swift-testing/Documentation/ABI/TestContent.md

 <!-- When adding cases to this enumeration, be sure to also update the
 corresponding enumeration in TestContentGeneration.swift. -->

+If a test content record's `kind` field equals `0x00000000`, the values of all other fields in that record are undefined.

 #### The accessor field